mdkamran-stack/Devops_interview-question-asked_2025/intequestions/AWS_udemy_networking.md

 ## what is vpc end point

-VPC Endpoints allow private, secure access to AWS services from within a VPC without using the internet, reducing risk and cost
+VPC Endpoints allow private, secure access to AWS services from within a VPC without using the internet, reducing risk and cost.

+## what vpc flowlog.

+VPC Flow Logs record metadata about IP traffic going in and out of a VPC, subnet, or ENI, and are mainly used for security analysis and troubleshooting connectivity issues.

+To Create VPC flow first will create vpc and 2 create private n public subnet 3 Creation if IGW associate it 4 creat route tb.

+ENI id elastcic network interface is capturing the logs.

+## N/W LB vs APP LB

+network LB is works on layer4 it is work on tcp/udp protocol N/W is used when we have very high traffic coming to application want to server millions of request with low latency  pointting to http:..nlb-url  point to landing page of app

+ALB is used path based routing  http: /foo and http:/bar

+## AWS Global accelarator.

+## if any subnet we will attach IGW it will be public subnet.private subnet NEVER attach IGW.

+Global accelarator access from  nearest location as per geograpical location.